JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Concepts_of_Salvation_The_Bible_and_UB_Compared.md

 Doctrinal belief in the inerrancy of scripture and the blood atonement theory have had an enormous influence upon the way the Bible has been interpreted by those who formulated traditional Christian theology.
 Many mainline ministers still struggle with this issue today.
 Much of this traditional doctrinal theology has been increasingly challenged.
 Many of the emerging concepts associated with salvation take either a parallel or converging pathway with teachings in _The Urantia Book_.
 A paragraph from the book concerning the meaning of the cross in relation to salvation appears to portray succinctly a meeting place for contemporary thought in the church:

 > “The cross forever shows that the attitude of Jesus toward sinners was neither condemnation nor condonation, but rather eternal and loving salvation.
 Jesus is truly a savior in the sense that his life and death do win men over to goodness and righteous survival.
 Jesus loves men so much that his love awakens the response of love in the human heart.
 Love is truly contagious and eternally creative.
 Jesus' death on the cross exemplifies a love which is sufficiently strong and divine to forgive sin and swallow up all evil-doing.
 Jesus disclosed to this world a higher quality of righteousness than justice-mere technical right and wrong.
 Divine love does not merely forgive wrongs; it absorbs and actually destroys them.
 The forgiveness of love utterly transcends the forgiveness of mercy.
 Mercy sets the guilt of evil-doing to one side; but love destroys forever the sin and all weakness resulting therefrom.
 Jesus brought a new method of living to Urantia.
 He taught us not to resist evil but to find through him a goodness which effectually destroys evil.
 The forgiveness of Jesus is not condonation; it is salvation from condemnation.
 Salvation does not slight wrongs; _it makes them right_.
 True love does not compromise nor condone hate; it destroys it.
 The love of Jesus is never satisfied with mere forgiveness.
 The Master's love implies rehabilitation, eternal survival.
-It is altogether proper to speak of salvation as redemption if you mean this eternal rehabilitation.” ([UB 188:5.2](/en/The_Urantia_Book/188#p5_2))
+It is altogether proper to speak of salvation as redemption if you mean this eternal rehabilitation.” (<a id="a92_1486"></a>[UB 188:5.2](/en/The_Urantia_Book/188#p5_2))

 ## Further Reading